Benkku/testsetupdesign/README.md

-# Test setup and teardown design
+# Test case, setup and teardown design
 About designing good test automation cases, setups and teardowns in context of Robot Framework.
 Extending this article: https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst

-## Good functional test case
+## Good functional test case (in Robot Framework)

 - tests only one thing that is said in test case name
 - tests should be independent.
 Initialization using setup/teardown